1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 What is radiation proctitis?

-Radiation proctitis is inflammation and swelling of the rectal lining caused by radiation therapy, commonly used to treat cancers near the rectum.
+Radiation proctitis is the condition of inflammation and swelling of the rectal lining, a condition that is caused by radiation therapy which is normally administered to cancers, which are located close to the rectum.

 When do symptoms start?